- How to Answer Common App Essay Prompts (2020-21)

 When applying for more than one college, chances are you’ll have to write a common app essay.
 You can write it in any way you want, but with recommendations from professionals and those who have already been through the whole application thing, it will be much easier.
 In this article, we’ll review 7 amazing essay prompts that may result in your admission to the college of your dreams.

 Are you ready for a challenge?
+How to write a literary analysis?
 By getting help from professionals, you’re increasing your chances of getting to any school!

 What Is the Common App Essay?